 Meanwhile, the Japanese navy developed detailed operational plans to secure a Pacific perimeter to protect seizure of Malaya, the Philippines, and the Dutch East Indies.

 A task force of six fleet aircraft carriers and accompanying warships approached the Hawaiian Islands.
-Undetected on the early morning of December 7, they attacked the U.S. Pacific Fleet stationed in Pearl Harbor, destroying or damaging more than 300 planes and eight battleships and killing more than 2,000 men.
-President Franklin Roosevelt summoned Congress, which voted to declare war that same day.
+Undetected on the early morning of December 7, 1942, Japanese planes attacked the U.S. Pacific Fleet stationed in Pearl Harbor, destroying or damaging more than 300 planes and eight battleships and killing more than 2,000 men.
+President Roosevelt summoned Congress, which voted to declare war that same day.

 The opening of a second major theater of war meant that even more of the world was engulfed in the conflict.
 Japan fought to achieve an Asian and Pacific new order, as Nazi Germany and Italy fought for domination in Europe and the Mediterranean.